crixo/k8s-as-backend/informer/README.md

 http://localhost:8001/apis/k8sasbackend.com/v1/namespaces/default/todos?labelSelector=pippo%3Dpluto
 ```

-## Enable field to be used w/ fieldSeletor
+## Enable field to be used w/ field selector
 Not possible yet: [53459 Enable arbitrary CRD field selectors by supporting a whitelist of fields in CRD spec](https://github.com/kubernetes/kubernetes/issues/53459)

 ### How to identify fields supported by fieldSelector